huggingface/blog/safetensors-official.md

 ```

 And that's pretty much it.
-It has many [cool features](https://github.com/huggingface/safetensors#yet-another-format-) compared to other formats, most notably that files are _safe_ as we'll see later.
+It has many [cool features](https://github.com/huggingface/safetensors#yet-another-format-) compared to other formats, most notably that loading files is _safe_ as we'll see later.

 When you're using `transformers`, if `safetensors` is installed, then those files will already
 be used preferentially to prevent issues.
 Which means doing: